BlitterStudio/amiberry/README.md

 Enable hat usage on joystick.
 Add Sony 6axis joystick workaround.

+How to compile on Raspbian Jessie:

+   Install following packages:

+      sudo apt-get install libsdl1.2-dev
+      sudo apt-get install libguichan-dev
+      sudo apt-get install libsdl-ttf2.0-dev
+      sudo apt-get install libsdl-gfx1.2-dev

+   Then for Raspberry Pi 2:

+      make

+   Or for Raspberry Pi 1:

+      make PLATFORM=rpi1

-How to compile on Raspbian:
+How to compile on Raspbian Whezzy:

-   You need to install gcc-4.8 (or edit Makefile) and install some dev package.
+   You need to install same packages as Jessie (see above) and a more updated gcc (otherwise alter Makefile).
    In order to do this enter the following in command line:

       sudo apt-get install g++-4.8
-      sudo apt-get install libsdl1.2-dev
-      sudo apt-get install libsdl-gfx1.2-dev
-      sudo apt-get install libsdl-ttf2.0-dev
-      sudo apt-get install libguichan-dev

    Then for Raspberry Pi 2: